Rachel Brewster (Professor of Biology, Principal Investigator, G-RISE Director)

 Tim Hufford (Graduate Research Assistant)

 Under hypoxic conditions, drastic changes in gene expression must take place to facilitate an adaptive response.
-While these changes have been demonstrated in invertebrates and hibernating mammals, a critical knowledge gap in our understanding of the mechanisms mediating this protective response to low oxygen environments.
-My work aims to provide a better understanding of the transcriptional changes that occur across different oxygen conditions for prolonged durations, while also asking if these changes are influenced in part by Ndrg1a.
+Our own cells enact responses to adapt to oxygen deprivation, yet certain organisms such as the zebrafish withstand these conditions by effectively suppressing physiology and metabolism until oxygen returns – a response our cells do not spontaneously initiate.
+My work aims to provide a better understanding of the transcriptional changes that mediate metabolic suppression while identifying genes present in zebrafish and human not previously studied in this context.
 When I am not doing research at the bench, I can be found hiking, swing dancing, or at local jazz jam sessions.

 Prableen Chowdhary (Graduate Research Assistant)